FlexDoc/Javadoc - JavadocClassic - Parameters

 javax.swing.*

-A package pattern can be any package name, or can be the start of any package name followed by an asterisk (*).
-The asterisk is a wildcard meaning “match any characters”.
+A qualified name pattern can be any Java qualified name appropriate in the given context, or it can be the start of such a qualified name followed by an asterisk (*).
+The asterisk is a wildcard meaning match any characters.
 This is the only wildcard allowed.

 Member Detail